maheshsabnis/DXC_Blazor_Traning/readme1.md

 Component to validate the Form
 All component must be added in Pages Folder Right-Click-->Add-->Razor Component

+# Blazor Web Assembly App Development
+1. Calls to API
+2. Building Composit Application, i.e. Using Multiple Components at a time for Complex UI Apps
+	- Communication Across Components
+		- Components Knows Each other using Parent-Child Relationship
+			- The 'EventCallback<T>' object is used to emit an event from Child Component to Parenty Component
+				- T is Event Type Payload, the type of data to be emitted

+		- Components are now knowing each other
+	- Using Browser's State
+		- LocalStorage and Sesion Storage
+	- State Management across Components w/o using browser's resources
+	- Templates for Components for reusability
+	- Lazy Loading of Components
+3. Managing Application Security
+	- UserName and Password
+	- Using Azure AD

 Hands-on-Tasks
 Date: 02-08-2021 Create a component like Windows Calculator
 Date: 03-08-2021